How Sealos DevBox Solved Container Commit Performance: From 15 Minutes to 1 Second

 # Trigger commit operation

-# Add a single 1KB file to the existing 10GB container
+# Add just one tiny 1KB file to the existing 10GB container

 dd if=/dev/urandom of=random_files/file_101.bin bs=1K count=1